drtrem/react-rails_api-todo/react/app/README.md

 Technical requirements:

-★ work like one page WEB application and should use AJAX technology, load and submit data without reloading a page
+★ work like one page WEB application and should use AJAX technology, load and submit data without reloading a page (react-redux, axios)

 ★ client side and server side validation

-★ React-Redux

 ★ automated tests for the all functionality

-★ choose deadline for task
+★ choose deadline for task (react-datepicker)

+★ user authentication solution and a user should only have access to their own projects and tasks (devise_token_auth & redux-token-auth)

 Future functional:

 ★ prioritize tasks into a project

-Future technical requirements:

-★ user authentication solution and a user should only have access to their own projects and tasks

 Given tables: